Apple Watch: Possible Features, Design, And Name Of Apple’s Next Smartwatch Leak Ahead Of Launch

 With mere hours remaining before Apple’s “Gather Round” media event, the company reportedly updated its sitemap, revealing some vital information on the device unofficially known as the Apple Watch Series 4, which is expected to arrive at Wednesday’s launch event along with this year’s new iPhone models.

-According to AllThings.how, the sitemap revealed that the next-generation watch will come in 40mm and 44mm size options, but also hinted that Apple will be doing away with numbers in its naming strategy for the new smartwatch, much like it appears to be doing with its phone lineup.
+According to AllThings.how, the sitemap revealed that the upcoming watch will come in 40mm and 44mm size options, but also hinted that Apple will be doing away with numbers in its naming strategy for the new smartwatch, much like it appears to be doing with its phone lineup.
 Instead of previous models which included the word “Series” in the name and a number to designate the iteration, the device might be known simply as the Apple Watch, as opposed to “Apple Watch Series 4.”

 Aside from the 40mm and 44mm size options and the short-but-punchy naming strategy, the sitemap update suggested that the new Apple Watch will come in GPS and GPS/cellular connectivity varieties, and that it will be offered in the three classic colors most commonly associated with the iPhone, namely silver, space gray, and gold.
 AllThings.how added that the sitemap links were quickly removed after what appeared to be an accidental leak.